narayanbs/Notes/X04-Resources/Algorithm_Analysis.md

 hardware, input patterns etc??
 It would be pointless to test against all the inputs and on different computers.

-In asymptotic analysis we evaluate the performance of the an algorithm in terms of input size i.e instead of measuring the actual running time, we analyze how the time (or space) taken by an algorithm increases with the input size.
+In asymptotic analysis we evaluate the performance of an algorithm in terms of input size i.e instead of measuring the actual running time, we analyze how the time (or space) taken by an algorithm increases with the input size.